QuakedK/Osu-Optimizer/README.md

 > [!NOTE]
 > The most significant part of the Nvidia Custom OSU Nip is actually ```Threaded Optimization```, which can drastically reduce OSU latency.
 > However on Osu!
-Stable It will actively revert the changes made to threaded optimization, turning it off every time you re-open osu!.
+Stable will actively revert the changes made to threaded optimization, aka turning it off every time you re-open osu!.

 # How to prevent Osu! from turning off Threaded Optimization?
 Osu will automatically turn off ```Threaded Optimization```, when restarting/re-opening Osu regardless of what you do.